19 Incredible Things to do in Tirana, Albania 2023

 Folie Terrace: During the summer this place is packed out.
 If you’re looking to pull an all-nighter, then head here.
 Note that it is only open during the summer months.

 Arena Nightclub: This modern club is a popular one and another great option if you’re wanting to party all night!
 This is one of the best nightclubs in Tirana.

 Lollipop: This is probably the most famous nightclub in the city.
 It’s known for its EDM and can hold hundreds of people.

-The Plaza Hotel: This luxury 5-star hotel is not to be missed on your trip to Tirana.
-It’s got everything you would ever need including spa, gym, breakfast and 3 restaurants on site.
+The Plaza Hotel Tirana: This Tirana luxury hotel (5 stars) is not to be missed on your trip to Tirana.
+It’s got everything you would ever need including spa, gym, breakfast and 3 restaurants on-site.

 Where to from Tirana?

-There are five different bus terminals in Tirana – Buses that go south, buses that go north, buses that go North-east, international buses and the bus that goes to and from the airport.
+There are five different bus stations in Tirana – buses that go south, buses that go north, buses that go North-east, international buses and the bus that goes to and from the airport.

 North Bus Station: The bus station for the north buses is a bit closer to the centre.
 You will catch buses that go to Shkodra, Kukes etc. from here.

 It is only a 15-minute walk between the South and North bus terminals.
 I also say the term terminals very loosely as it’s maybe not what a bus station would normally look like.

 They are both giant carparks with tones of different buses in no order whatsoever.
 When you turn up there will be a lot of men asking where you want to go.